foxreymann/dubai2020api/documentation/api.md

 **Show Social Feed**
 ----
-Returns json feed with posts from Twitter and Instagram hashtagged with \#DubaiExpo2020 topic
+Returns json feed with posts from Twitter and Instagram hashtagged with \#DubaiExpo2020 topic.

 * **URL**